Alfalfa Pellets For Guinea Pigs

 The thing is, exactly the same as with humans, a guinea pig’s nutritional needs change throughout his life.
 And there are periods when feeding alfalfa hay and pellets might be necessary.

-What exactly are alfalfa hay pellets for guinea pigs?
+What exactly are alfalfa hay pellets?

 Okay, so let’s first understand exactly what they are.
 Now, there are no prizes for guessing that alfalfa hay pellets for guinea pigs are made from alfalfa hay!
 But along with this high fiber food, they also contain other essential nutrition that your piggy needs to remain in good health.
 And this includes, in most good quality pellets, being fortified with vitamin C.